tipishev/python_debugging_workshop/README.md

 * increase context lines number, picture of a knight opening visor
   - use context size as a game mechanic aka light?
 * up and down the floors in stack, multiple floors aka elevator
-* Sphinx's ridiculous puzzle with going back in time inside a function with `jump`
+* Sphinx's puzzle with going back in time inside a function with `jump`
 * make a "look" command to check surroundings (local variables?)
 * pp inventory
 * cannot modify the code, only .pdbrc